xpack/xpack-build-box/README.md

 ## Arm binaries

-Support for Arm binaries is under way, and it is planned to be available starting early 2020.
+Support for Arm binaries became available in early 2020.

-The supported architectures will be:
+The supported architectures are:

 - `arm64` - the ARMv8 64-bit architecture Aarch64
 - `armhl` - the ARMv7 32-bit architecture with hardware float

-The base distribution for building the Arm binaries will be Ubuntu 16.04 LTS (xenial), ldd 2.24.
+The base distribution for building the Arm binaries is be Ubuntu 14.04 LTS (trusty), ldd 2.19.

 ## Distro versions

 To better decide whch versions to support, below is a list of existing versions.

 The names are in fact docker image names, and can be used directly to query the `ldd --version`:

 ```console